Porting Applications using Recipes

 Mixed Rust programs have crates ending with -sys to use C/C++ libraries of the system, sometimes they bundle them.

-If you want an easy way to find dependencies, see the Debian testing packages list.
+If you want an easy way to find dependencies, see the Debian stable packages list.

 You can search them with Ctrl+F, all package names are clickable and their homepage is available on the right-side of the package description/details.

-• Debian packages are the most easy to find dependencies because they are the most used by software developers to describe "Build Instructions".
+• Debian packages are the most easy way to find dependencies because they are the most used by software developers to describe "Build Instructions" dependencies.

 • Don't use the .deb packages to create recipes, they are adapted for the Debian environment.

-• The recipe PATH environment variable only read the build tools at /usr/bin, it don't read the /usr/lib and /include folders (this avoid automagic dependencies).
+• The recipe PATH environment variable only read the build tools at /usr/bin, it don't read the /usr/lib and /include folders because the Linux library objects don't work on Redox.

-• Don't add build tools on recipe dependencies, check the Debian and Arch Linux meta-packages for reference.
+• Don't add build tools on recipe dependencies, check the Debian and Arch Linux meta-packages for a common reference of build tools.

 • The compiler will build the development libraries as .a files (objects for static linking) or .so files (objects for dynamic linking), the .a files will be mixed in the final binary while the .so files will be installed out of the binary (stored on the /lib directory of the system).